-You can choose specific objectives within each option.
+You can choose specific Facebook Ad objectives within each option.

-Select a Facebook ad objective that best aligns with the goal you have for your campaign, based on the desired action you wish your target audience to take.
+Select one that best aligns with the goal you have for your campaign, based on the desired action you wish your target audience to take.

-Each objectives is described below, along with examples of when you might use each, as well as some potential exceptions that you should take into consideration.
+Each objective is described below, along with examples of when you might use each, as well as some potential exceptions that you should take into consideration.

 You have these two choices when your objective is focused on awareness.

-Use the Brand Awareness objective when you are looking to increase awareness for your brand and don’t necessarily want people to engage with your content, click through, opt-in, or purchase.
-This objective will assist you in reaching people who are more likely to pay attention to what you are promoting in your ad.
+Use this objective when you want to increase awareness for your brand and don’t necessarily want people to engage with your content, click through, opt-in, or purchase.
+This objective will assist you in reaching people more likely to pay attention to what you promote in your ad.

 Use the Reach objective to get your ad seen by as many people as possible within your target audience and budget constraints.

-When you want the audience to do more than ooh and ah, you should try one of these five objectives.
+When you want the audience to do more than ooh and ah, you should try one of these five Facebook Ad objectives.

-However, if you want people to visit your website to opt-in, register, or purchase and you have the ability to track that they have achieved that objective (i.e., they land on a specific “thank-you” page that indicates they have achieved your desired objective), then you would usually choose the Conversion objective rather than the Traffic objective.
+However, if you want people to visit your website to opt-in, register, or purchase and you have the ability to track that they have achieved that objective, you would usually choose the Conversion objective rather than the Traffic objective.
 More on that shortly …

 Use the Engagement objective when you want more people to engage with your ad.
 Engagements on your ads include reactions, likes, comments, and shares.
-You can also use the Engagement objective when you wish to generate more Page Likes, Event Responses, or Offer Claims.
+Also, use the Engagement objective when you wish to generate more Page Likes, Event Responses, or Offer Claims.

 Choosing the Engagement objective can also assist you in building your Facebook Page Engagement Audiences that you can use for retargeting purposes for future advertising campaigns.